orbeon/orbeon-forms-doc/configuration/advanced/session.md

 ![Which HTTP requests/responses we are interested in](../images/session-where.png)

 Note that those requirements apply to the HTTP requests and responses sent to and coming from Orbeon Forms.
 As illustrated in the above diagrams, if you have reverse proxy or embedding code those will be different than the HTTP requests and responses made by and received by the browser, and the `JSESSIONID` (or equivalent) used between the browser and the proxy / embedding code is likely to be different than the `JSESSIONID` used between the proxy / embedding code and Orbeon Forms.
-Again, Orbeon Forms requirement apply to the latter.
+Again, Orbeon Forms' requirement apply to the latter.

 ## HTTP 403 / "An error has occurred" dialog